learn-co-curriculum/dsc-pca-covariance-matrix-eigendecomp/README.md

 You've looked into correlation and covariance as measures to calculate how one random variable changes with respect to another.

-Covariance is very similar to correlation, but is not be normalized.
+Covariance is very similar to correlation, but is not normalized.
 The formula for the covariance of two variables $X$ and $Y$ is:

 $$cov(X,Y) = \frac{\sum_i^n(X_i -\mu_X)(Y_i - \mu_Y)}{n-1}$$